interplaynetary/free-association/docs/coalition/coordination-sessions.md

 ### **What's the cost to participate?**

 Coordination sessions are free.
-Coalition membership has no fees—participation is based on mutual recognition and resource sharing, not financial contributions.
+Coalition membership has no fees—participation is based on reciprocal alignment and resource sharing, not financial contributions.

 ### **Will there be follow-up sessions?**